CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 * Structural and security changes to teleworking IT may only be made by the institution's administrators.
 * The teleworking computer may only be connected via the appropriate connection to public communication networks.
 * When exchanging data between data carriers between the IT systems of the institution and the workstation PC at the teleworkstation, only the data carriers procured by the institution may be used.
 Media should only be transported encrypted.
 Service and private IT systems or media should be kept separate.
-* Unauthorized access to the teleworker's IT is to be prevented by access locks, such as boot and screen locks.
+* Unauthorized access to the teleworker's IT is prevented by access locks, such as boot and screen locks.
 Passwords are generally kept secret.
-In addition, the teleworkers are to be trained in dealing with the telework computers so far that they make simple error corrections (for example, change printer cartridge) or can fix simple problems independently.
+In addition, the teleworkers are to be trained in dealing with the telework computers so far, that they can make simple error corrections (for example, change printer cartridges) or solve simple problems independently.

 The requirements of the module ORP.3 * Sensitization and Information Security Training * should also be taken into account for the orderly and structured approach to teleworker safety instructions.